dotlang/language/README.md

 You can also use this method to match a union binding:
 `result = [(x:int -> 10), (_:error -> 20)](int_or_error)`

-# Modules

-Modules are source code files.
-You can import them into current module and use their public types and bindings.
-You can import modules from local file-system, GitHub or any other external source which the compiler supports (If import path starts with `.` or `..` it is relative path, if it start with `/` it is based on global DOTPATH, else it's using external protocols like `git`).
-After importing a module, you will have access to their public types and bindings (Those that don't start with `_`).

-Bindings defined at module level must be compile time calculatable.
-You can also change or add public bindings and types when importing a module (Syntax 2, Example 7).

-In order to solve a name conflict during module import, you should add an intermediate module, import the problematic module, rename and export the needed symbols and then import the intermediate module.

-**Syntax**

-`@["/path/to/module1", "path/to/module2", ...]`

-**Examples**

-1. `@["/core/st/socket"] #import everything, addressed module with absolute path`
-2. `@["../core/st/socket"] #import with relative path`
-3. `@["/core/std/queue, stack, heap"] #import multiple modules from the same path`
-4. `@["git/github.com/net/server/branch1/dir1/dir2/module"] #you need to specify branch/tag/commit name here`
-5. `base_cassandra = "github/apache/cassandra/mybranch"`
-6. `@[base_cassandra&"/path/module"] #you can create string literals for import path`

 ## Generics

 Generics support is limited to code generation via IDE and the ۹ dynamic sequence.
 You can use these tools to have unified functions and types for generic cases, but for any new instance of a generics, you need to write the code to handle that type (manually or via IDE support).

 You can also use a compile-time dynamic union type to create a union type of different related generic types and use that type to write some general functions which have same implementation for all generic types (Example 3).

 **Example**